Tuurlijk/TYPO3.Homestead/README.md

 * [1.2.typo3.neos](http://1.2.typo3.neos)
 * [dev-master.typo3.neos](http://dev-master.typo3.neos)

-Currently the sites are not fully setup yet.
+Currently the sites are not fully set up yet.
 You will need to run through the install tools by hand.
 This will be simplified later on.

 The database credentials can be found in `roles/mariadb/vars/main.yml`.
 The typo3 user has access to all database.
 The install tool password is the TYPO3 default.